When should you start collecting your Social Security benefits?

 Early benefits can pay off

-Although it’s often wise to postpone Social Security until at least retirement age, there are instances where taking early benefits pays off despite the reduced monthly check, says Neiser.
+There are instances where taking early benefits pays off despite the reduced monthly check, Neiser says.

 “No one can predict how long you’ll live, but if you’re facing a potentially significant reduction in life expectancy and are short of income, taking Social Security early may be appropriate,” he says.